exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

 It looks like the user has created logs for `LogLevel.Warn` instead of `LogLevel.Warning`.
 Create an `alias` for `LogLevel.Warning` and return the new alias member in the function `get_warn_alias`.

 This can be done on the same enum class `LogLevel` already defined at the top of the file.

-Note: Both the LogLevels should point to same value. ie: `LogLevel.Warning = "WRN"` & `LogLevel.Warn = "WRN"`
+Both the LogLevels should point to same value `"WRN"`.

 ```python
 get_warn_alias()